MayankRajAnand/MayankRajAnand/README.md

 <p align="center">
   <code>
       Hi There.
-I'm Mayank Raj Anand, ,currently I am a sophormore pursuing Btech from <strong>VIT vellore</strong> in <strong>CSE</strong> Core .
+I'm Mayank currently Software Developer at Oracle.
 Solving problems whether its technical or people's has always been my source of satisfaction.
-I'm a <strong>Front-End Web-Developer</strong> who loves to try out new things.I have determined myself to learn the skill ,technology ,gain knowledge to my maximum potential and explore various other domains and be a better version of myself.
+I'm a Full stack Developer and Devops Enthusiast who loves to try out new things.
 With a passion for Technology, I always look forward to oppurtunities to innovate and create.
   </code>
 </p>